hyperobjects/Preprocessors-/README.md

 # Preprocessors-
 Preprocessor functions with some Python NLP libraries

 This notebook shows how to preprocess a text corpus using NLKT, spaCy, Stanford CoreNLP, and Spark NLP.

-Preprocessing here means: <b2>
+Preprocessing here means: <br>

 1. Breaking each text up into a list of word tokens. <br>
 2. Reducing all word tokens in the corpus to lower case. <br